AmineDerbal/Math-Magicians-React/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.

 - will be addedd soon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get a local copy up and running, follow these steps.

 1.install git, if you already have git installed skip this step.